 - Learn more about accessing your loan account online and our vendor/partner Heartland ECSI: See the FAQ below.

 Federal Perkins Loans and Brown University Institutional Loans offer only one type of repayment plan.
-The loans are repaid to the Brown University Loan Office (servicer) in equal monthly installments over a maximum 10 year repayment term.
-Learn more about Servicer & Making Payments.
+The loans are repaid to Brown University Student Financial Services (servicer) in equal monthly installments over a maximum 10 year repayment term.

 Online Account Access